southworks/botbuilder-java/samples/21.corebot-app-insights/README.md

 - From the root of this project folder:
     - Build the sample using `mvn package`
-    - Run it by using `java -jar .\target\bot-core-app-insights-sample.jar`
+    - Run it by using `java -jar .\target\bot-corebot-app-insights-sample.jar`

 ## Testing the bot using Bot Framework Emulator